MIC-DKFZ/nnUNet/readme.md

   - [Examples](#examples)
 - [Extending or Changing nnU-Net](#extending-or-changing-nnu-net)
 - [Information on run time and potential performance bottlenecks.](#information-on-run-time-and-potential-performance-bottlenecks)
-- [Colab example] Google Colab example of training and applying the Unet to CTC data
 - [Common questions and issues](#common-questions-and-issues)
 - [Useful Resources](#useful-resources)
 - [Acknowledgements](#acknowledgements)